-19 When compared to a population otherwise at or above its critical threshold.
+&lt;sup>23 When compared to a population otherwise at or above its critical threshold.

-20 NMFS has used RERs as part of its assessment of proposed harvest actions on the Puget Sound Chinook ESU in biological opinions and application of take limits under the ESA 4(d) Rule since 1999 (NMFS 1999; 2005b; 2008e; 2010b, NMFS 2014a, NMFS 2015b, NMFS 2016).
+&lt;sup>24 NMFS has used RERs as part of its assessment of proposed harvest actions on the Puget Sound Chinook ESU in biological opinions and application of take limits under the ESA 4(d) Rule since 1999 (NMFS 1999; 2005b; 2008d; 2010b, NMFS 2014a, NMFS 2015b, NMFS 2016).

 The co-managers routinely assess the performance of fishery management regimes and the technical tools and information that are used (e.g., abundance forecasts, management models, input parameters).
-Assessments typically review past performance, by comparing preseason and post season estimates of exploitation rate, factors that contributed to the observed overages, and identify remedial actions designed to address any identified problems.
-The most recent in depth assessment was conducted in 2015 for four populations (Skagit summer/falls, Puyallup, Nisqually and Skokomish)(Graham and Unsworth 2015) with an assessment of the efficacy of the actions taken in 2016 (Adicks 2016).
+Assessments typically review past performance, by comparing preseason and post season estimates of exploitation rate, identify factors that contributed to the observed overages, and identify remedial actions designed to address any identified problems.
+An in depth assessment was conducted in 2015 for four populations (Skagit summer/falls, Puyallup, Nisqually and Skokomish)(Grayum and Unsworth 2015).
+Subsequently the comanagers assessed the efficacy of the actions taken to address problems identified through the 2015 assessments in 2016 (Adicks 2016).
 The update of the FRAM model in late 2016 provided another opportunity for a high level overview of management performance.
-The update of the FRAM model itself was designed to address identified problems and improve management
+The update of the FRAM model itself was designed in part to address identified problems and improve management The co-managers conducted another review of two populations (Skokomish, Puyallup) in 2018 (James 2018a) when those populations continued to exceed their exploitation rate ceilings.